buzzfeed/solid/DEVELOPING.md

 <http://localhost:9000/>

-## Linting

-We use scss lint to keep our scss clean and consistent.

-To run scss_lint:

-`scss-lint scss/`

 ## Code Snippets

 To add code snippets/highlighted syntax to pages in solid, wrap your markup inside <%= ' ' %>